codebaraa/codebaraa/README.md

 Hey there! 👋

-I'm Barbara, a Frontend Developer based in Austria.
+I'm Barbara, a Frontend Developer based in Germany.
 I combine my Business background with a passion for building clean, responsive interfaces.
 If there is a layout to optimize or a bug to fix, I am all in.

 My interests & skills: 💻 Web Dev (React, SCSS)   🤖 AI Workflow   ✨ UI/UX Design